frankframework/frank-doc/frank-doc-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Local testing
+You can put `frankdoc.json` files in the `src/js` folder to be able to test a modified json file locally.